 In addition to the myriad of issues we must keep in mind when handling divorces, paternity cases and modifications in today’s complex world, there are important additional issues that must be considered when handling cases that involve children with special needs.
 These issues are not taught in law school and are rarely covered even in family law seminars, so do not assume you are prepared to handle these cases properly.

-Children with special needs are particularly vulnerable to negative consequences when their families are going through divorce.
-When the standard, "cookie cutter" judgments, parenting plans and settlement agreements are used without appropriate consideration being given to the unique issues of the specific case, these children can suffer.
-Family lawyers need to consider the special needs issues when resolving custody issues and financial issues.
+Children with special needs are particularly vulnerable to negative consequences when their families are going through a divorce.
+When the standard, “cookie cutter” judgments, parenting plans and settlement agreements are used without appropriate consideration being given to the unique issues of the specific case, these children can suffer.
+Family lawyers need to consider the additional special-needs issues when resolving custody issues and financial issues.